GI Bill Top 5 Things to Know

 Once you have separated from the service you have 10 years to use all of your benefits under the Montgomery GI Bill and 15 years to use your Post-9/11 GI Bill benefits.
-Although separating from service "starts the clock" on your 10-year time limit, you should know that if you rejoin active-duty service for more than 90 days during the 10- year period, your 10-year clock is reset.
-In other words, you get 10 years from your last discharge.
+Although separating from service "starts the clock" on your time limit, you should know that if you rejoin active-duty service for more than 90 days before your time limit expires the clock resets.
+In other words, you get 10 - 15 years from your last discharge.

 Example: Seaman Smith left active duty and joined the Navy Reserve.
-Three years later she returned to active duty with seven years remaining on the MGIB clock.
-At that point, the clock is reset at the 10-year mark when she leaves the active duty service again, at which point the 10 year clock will start ticking again.
-She now has a fresh 10 years left to use ALL of her benefits or she will lose her remaining balance, which then returns to Uncle Sam.
+Three years later she returned to active duty with twelve years remaining on her GI Bill clock.
+At that point, the clock is reset at the 15-year mark when she leaves the active duty service again, at which point the 15 year clock will start ticking again.
+She now has a fresh 15 years left to use ALL of her benefits or she will lose her remaining balance, which then returns to Uncle Sam.

 The GI Bill is not considered Financial Aid in the traditional sense.
 College and University financial aid departments do not consider the GI Bill financial aid because it is normally paid directly to you, not the school.
 Most schools will require you to sign a promissory note or apply for student loans to pay them upfront.
 You will then be required to pay these loans - hopefully with your GI Bill payments.